Scott's 50s Biography

 Chilkoot Trail lesson plan: [pplk: ….] also some PIKs at ‘Chilkoot Trail PIKs’ fld.
 AK video (???)

 b.
-Tests: I eliminated all tests except 1) the administration's demanded final exam that I made very easy-to-pass (I did not respect the concept) & 2) an occasional homework quiz if class seemed to be shirking homework preparation.
+Tests: I eliminated all tests except 1) the administration's demanded final exam that I made very easy to pass (I did not respect the concept) & 2) an occasional homework quiz if class seemed to be shirking homework preparation.

 Anecdote: Professor Gary Render: In UW's College of Education class I asked Professor, Gary Render, what I might do about my disdain for anxiety-generating ‘testing’.
 He looked at me seriously & said, “Stop testing.”
 At the time I chuckled at his heresy, but his retort came back later as I prepared my 3rd year’s curriculum.
 I developed a new system